ratemykol/cursor/AUTH_DEBUG_GUIDE.md

 ## Issue: User shows "Successfully signed in" but doesn't actually sign in

+### ⚠️ TEMPORARY FIX APPLIED:
+**Using Memory Session Store**: The PostgreSQL session store was causing issues where sessions weren't persisting between requests.
+I've temporarily switched to memory store to fix the immediate authentication issue.

+**Why this happened**: The logs showed that session IDs were changing between requests, indicating the PostgreSQL session store wasn't working properly in production.

 ### What I've Fixed:

 1. **Session Cookie Configuration**
    - Added `path: '/'` to ensure cookies are sent to all routes
    - Added session name `sessionId` for easier debugging
-   - Improved error handling for PostgreSQL session store
+   - Improved error handling for PostgreSQL session store with fallback to memory store

 2. **Enhanced Logging**
    - Added detailed logging to login route